GovTechSG/ship-hats-portal/manage-projects.md

     ![view systems](./images/view-systems.png)

-1. Select the System for which you want to remove a project.

 1. Locate the project that you want to remove, and then click three dots for more options.

     ![more options](./images/projects.png)